datanav/docs/tutorial-getting-started-enrich.rst

 #.
 Click on **New pipe**
 #.
 Paste and save the DTL configuration below
 #.
 Press **Start** to ensure your pipe runs
+#.
+Press refresh to see number of entities processed (should be 10).
+You can also see them in the pipe's output page.

 .. code-block:: json
   :linenos: